Daniel-KM/Omeka-S-module-XmlViewer/README.md

 > than the previous repository.__

 [XML Viewer] is a module for [Omeka S] that integrates a simple viewer for XML.
-Currently, only a generic format and the TEI are available by default.
+Currently, only a generic format, [Alto] and the TEI are available by default.

 In practice, the xml is converted into html via a xslt stylesheet and displayed through an iframe.
 The rendering can use a css stylesheet too.

+Alto is a standard format used to store text from scanned objects.

 TEI is the Text Encoding Initiative, a standard used for the representation of the manuscripts and any other texts in a digital format.
 It uses the html/css/js/xsl